Florence Ayisi known as Florence Ayisi

 *Ayisi’s research focuses on using film as a method and research tool to disseminate scholarly knowledge in diverse contexts.
-Her research interests include and, draw on Postcolonial theory, Cultural Representations and Realism, [African] Women in/and Film, Transnational Cinema, Film Audience, and Ethnographic Film.
+Her research interests include and, draw on Postcolonial theory, Cultural Representations in the media, [African] Women in/and Film, Transnational Cinema, Film Audience, and Ethnographic Film.
 Her research work is located within the broad agenda and revisionist dialogue of renaissance and ‘decolonising cultural representations’ about African people and offering an increased visibility in a global media context.

 She welcomes Postgraduate Candidates who wish to undertake research projects that relate to her area of research.

 Areas of Expertise

 Practice Research through Documentary film-making, Communication for Development, Visual Ethnographic Research, Documentary film and Social Development, Media Education & Training, Media Representations, African Women in/and Media, Visualising African Cultural Heritage.

 If you are a journalist on deadline and you need to speak with a member of university staff with particular expertise, please contact the Press Office.